Educator Resources

 National Archives: At-home civics and history learning activities for students of all ages.

-At-Home Learning Activities for Elementary Age
+At-Home Learning Activities for Elementary Age: Resources from the National Archives.

-At-Home Learning Activities for Middle School
+At-Home Learning Activities for Middle School: Resources from the National Archives.

-At-Home Learning Activities for High School
+At-Home Learning Activities for High School: Resources from the National Archives.

 Google Lit Trips: For grades K-5, 6-8, and 9-12.
 Downloadable adventures in which you travel the world with characters from favorite books.